sdace9719/llm-observability/about.md

 - Introduce streaming responses and retry/fallback strategies for LLM calls.
 - Harden LLM security and rate limits for production use.

+## Incident Workflow (Datadog)
+- open a SEV-1 incident, assigning a commander and embedding the monitor message in the incident timeline.
+- Ownership: Notifications/emails to owners are configured in monitor definitions (see monitor JSONs) to ensure responsible parties are alerted when incidents are created.